ananth-she11z/V-Indexer/Readme.txt

                       <SheetName> for specific sheet OR -s <all/ALL> to
-                      process all available sheets (Make sure all sheets are in the same format with similar column structure)
+                      process all available sheets (Make sure all sheets are in the same format with similar column structure) -a CASE             Keywords in Upper/Lower/Capitalize case (Eg: -a lower/upper/capitalize)

 Contact -